 - Particular attention given to aligning surgical incisions, the use of deep absorbable sutures and the early replacement of external sutures by tapes results in excellent or quite acceptable scars.

 - Procedures requiring skin grafting, extensive or deep exposure are not attempted in the surgery but are referred on to plastic or general surgeons (publically or privately).

 Procedures regularly performed include:

 repair of lacerations; traumatic skin flap management; biopsy; excision of skin cancers (including melanoma); removal (intact where possible) of sebaceous cysts, lipoma, foreign bodies etc; excision of small tattoos; injection, excision or correction of scars; drainage and/or injection of joints; injection of bursae; incision and drainage of haematoma (especially thrombosed external piles and under nails); incision and drainage of boils and abcesses; ingrowing nail matrix phenolization, (permanent and largely painless); cryotherapy (liquid Nitrogen); sigmoidoscopy; fitting or removal of IUCDs including the Mirena system.

 Procedures NOT performed include:

-circumcision; archilles tendon steroid injections; free skin grafts; tendon repairs; body piercing (cosmetic); collagen and Botox injections; varicose vein injections; surgical removal of keloids and anything I don't feel competent performing.
+circumcision; Vasectomy except on special request; archilles tendon steroid injections; free skin grafts; tendon repairs; body piercing (cosmetic); collagen and Botox injections; varicose vein injections; surgical removal of keloids (but I will do steroid injections for this) and anything I don't feel competent performing.
 These are all best seen by surgeons who manage them often enough to maintain competence.